JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 Builder inference can collect different varieties of type information that contribute to the analysis result.
 It considers:
-* Calling methods on a lambda's receiver that use the type parameter's type:
+* Calling methods on a lambda's receiver that use the type parameter's type
   ```kotlin
   val result = buildList {
       // Type argument is inferred into String based on the passed "value" argument
       add("value")
   } // result has the List<String> type inferred
   ```
-* Specifying the expected type for calls which return type parameter's type:
+* Specifying the expected type for calls that return the type parameter's type
   ```kotlin
   val result = buildList {
       // Type argument is inferred into Float based on the expected type